 - Edward & Sons Trading Co (Let’s Do Organic)

-I’ve come to enjoy baking with coconut flour because, with enough moisture and eggs, it produces a light, airy muffin or cupcake, which is a nice change from the denser gluten-free flours (especially nut flours).
+With enough moisture and eggs, coconut flour helps produce a light, airy muffin or cupcake, which is a nice change from the denser gluten-free flours (especially nut flours).

 You won’t need a lot of flour to bake something, but it does require an ingredient to bind it together, which usually means several eggs.
 And it needs more moisture than usual, which happens to work well with a lot of my recipes because I prefer to use natural liquid sweeteners like honey and maple syrup.

 One quick tip about mixing coconut flour in the batter: it usually starts out a bit clumpy, so mix it for a while longer than you normally would mix a batter.
 You can also sift it a bit before adding it to the mix, or stir it up a bit with a fork to break up the clumps and help the flour absorb the liquid a bit faster.
-I use a KitchenAid mixer, but any mixer will speed up the de-clumping of the batter.
+I use a KitchenAid mixer, but any mixer will speed up the de-clumping of the batter; some readers use a food processor to blend the batter.

 When baking with coconut flour, there’s a general ratio rule I follow: